Slain reporter's father takes on Facebook over violent video

 Republican and Democratic lawmakers have called for stripping away some of the protections granted by a 25-year-old law — in a provision known as Section 230 — that shields internet companies from liability for what users post.
 In her Senate testimony last week, Haugen urged lawmakers to remove the protections in cases where dominant content driven by computer algorithms favors massive engagement by users over public safety.

 Parker previously worked with the Georgetown law clinic to file a similar FTC complaint last year against Google and its YouTube service.
 The FTC declined to comment on the latest filing and doesn’t typically disclose whether or not it has decided to investigate a complaint.
-Parker said he hoped that new FTC leaders appointed by President Joe Biden would take the complaints more seriously.
+Parker said he hoped that Lina Khan, the new head of the FTC appointed by President Joe Biden, would take the complaints more seriously.

-Attorneys and advocates working with Andy Parker, who said he’s never watched the videos of his daughter’s killing, detailed on Tuesday the extent to which they’ve tried to take those videos down, including appeals to Facebook’s chief operating officer, Sheryl Sandberg.
+But Eric Goldman, a law professor at Santa Clara University and co-director of its High Tech Law Institute, said he sees problems with the case that Parker is making by alleging violations of Facebook’s terms of service.
+The social media platforms’ terms of service don’t provide a solid promise that everything on their sites will meet the standards, he said, and in fact they include caveats that, “We can’t do a perfect job.”

+The FTC is legally able to ignore complaints filed by non-government parties, Goldman noted.
+As a result, such complaints “are often just for show,” he said.

 Advocates for the Coalition for a Safer Web said they created their own software with the ability to find the videos, but some of the videos reported to Facebook earlier this month were still up just before the group filed its FTC complaint.

 “Facebook wants the public to self-police.
 They want you to report, they want me to report.
-They want me to watch the videos and report them,” Andy Parker said.
-“And even when you do report it, they ignore you.”
+They want me to watch the videos and report them,” Parker said.
+“And even when ___

 O’Brien reported from Providence, Rhode Island.